 Filed: November 23, 2015

 An information retrieval system uses phrases to index, retrieve, organize, and describe documents.
 Phrases are extracted from the document collection.
 Documents are indexed according to their included phrases, using phrase posting lists.
 The phrase posting lists are stored in a cluster of index servers.
-The phrase posting lists can be tiered into groups, and sharded into partitions.
+The phrase posting lists can be tiered into groups and sharded into partitions.
 Phrases in a query are identified based on possible phrasifications.
-A query schedule based on the phrases is created from the phrases and then optimized to reduce query processing and communication costs.
-The execution of the query schedule is managed to further reduce or eliminate query processing operations at various ones of the index servers.
+A query schedule based on the phrases is created from the phrases and optimized to reduce query processing and communication costs.
+The execution of the query schedule is managed to further reduce or eliminate query processing operations at various index servers.

-I had started reading patents to get an idea of how search engines worked, and this one, which describes inverted indexes and posting lists made up of individual terms and then posting lists made of up meaningful phrases.
+I had started reading patents to get an idea of how search engines worked, and this one describes inverted indexes and posting lists made up of individual terms and then posting lists made of up meaningful phrases.
 The last post in my list above on “Thematic Modeling” is about a phrase-based indexing patent filed in 2012, titled “Integrated external related phrase information into a phrase-based indexing information retrieval system,” which talks about how the presence of certain phrases on a page can be used to predict the appearance of another phrase.
 I highly recommend reading this latest patent and its description of how a phrase-based search engine works.
 There are some challenges in trying to set up a phrase-based index, as the patent tells us here:

 The problem with needing so much storage to capture everything on a phrase-based indexing system still happens when you try to index individual terms:

 Those are the problems that were perceived to exist when the idea of phrase-based indexing was developed.
 Yet, if those issues could be resolved, there are potential benefits to using phrase-based indexing.
-This patent explains how servers can be set up to index and search the web-based upon phrases.
+This patent explains how servers can be set up to index and search the web based upon phrases.

 Each candidate phrase’s document phrase scores are then combined across the documents in which it appears to create a combined score.
-The document phrase scores and the combined score for a candidate phrase are evaluated to determine how strongly the document collection supports the usage of the candidate phrase is a real phrase.
+The document phrase scores and the combined score for a candidate phrase are evaluated to determine how strongly the document collection supports the usage of the candidate phrase in a real phrase.
 Generally, a candidate phrase is retained where it is strongly supported by at least one document; for example, the maximum of its document phrase scores exceeds a predetermined threshold.
 A candidate phrase is also retained where it is moderately supported, as indicated by having a combined phrase score above a second predetermined threshold.
-This shows that the candidate phrase has a sufficient widespread use to be considered a real phrase.
+This shows that the candidate phrase has sufficient widespread use to be considered a real phrase.
 Finally, a candidate phrase is also retained where it is broadly supported, as indicated by the phrase receiving a minimum score from some number of documents.
 As an example, the system can include approximately 100,000 to 200,000 phrases, which will represent real phrases used in documents, rather than mere combinations of words.